rubysherpas/paranoia/README.md

 ## Support for Unique Keys with Null Values

-With most databases, a unique key will not be enforced when it contains a nullable value because each row's null will be treated unique.
+With most databases, a unique key containing a null value will not be enforced because the null value is unique per row.

 ``` ruby
 class AddDeletedAtToClients < ActiveRecord::Migration